Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ### Technical Requirements

 For this lesson, `mesa` and its dependencies are necessary.
 Additionally, we will use `matplotlib` for visualizations and `numpy` for some calculations.
 Note that a solid understanding of Python is required for this lesson!
 If you are unfamiliar with features such as classes, tuples, list comprehension, and nested for-loops, but you do have previous Python experience, you could head over to [w3schools](https://www.w3schools.com/Python/Python_classes.asp) to get up to speed.
 If you would like to have a more gentle and comprehensive introduction, head over to the [_Programming Historian_ introduction to Python](https://programminghistorian.org/en/lessons/introduction-and-installation).
-You could also follow this tutorial using Jupyter Notebooks and read the corresponding [introduction to Jupyter Notebooks](https://programminghistorian.org/en/lessons/jupyter-notebooks).
+You could also follow this lesson using Jupyter Notebooks and read the corresponding [introduction to Jupyter Notebooks](https://programminghistorian.org/en/lessons/jupyter-notebooks).

-If you want to follow through the tutorial on your local machine, you need to set up an environment with `mesa` installed.
+If you want to follow this lesson on your local machine, you need to set up an environment with `mesa` installed.
 If you do not know how to do this, we have a simple [step-by-step guide](https://gitlab.gwdg.de/modelsen/abm-workshop-setup-instructions), which we compiled for a workshop.
 If you don't already have Python installed on your local machine, you could read up on its installation for [Linux](https://programminghistorian.org/en/lessons/linux-installation), [Mac](https://programminghistorian.org/en/lessons/mac-installation) or [Windows](https://programminghistorian.org/en/lessons/windows-installation) in the corresponding _Programming Historian_ lessons.

 Execute the code block below in a command line (or in a Jupyter Notebook) to install `mesa` and its dependencies.
 If you already have Python (version >=3.9) installed, running the following code in a terminal should give you a new virtual environment with the `mesa` package, keeping this installation separate from your main system: